northmule/buy-one-click-woocommerce/readme.txt

 == Changelog ==
+= 2.1.4 =
-= 2.1.3 =
+* Fixing the zero price in the plugin's email template = 2.1.3 =
 * Fixed the get_customer_unique_id call for older versions of WooCommerce
 * Checking the restrictions on sending the form redone in the session